TheresaManney/DanceTrips/README.md

 | [`scaffold/bare`](https://github.com/AdaGold/backbone-baseline/tree/scaffold/bare) | Empty scaffold, with general project structure but no code. |
 | [`scaffold/application`](https://github.com/AdaGold/backbone-baseline/tree/scaffold/application) | Empty application scaffold.
 This builds on the bare scaffold by adding an `Application` model class and an `ApplicationView` view class. |
 | [`scaffold/rolodex`](https://github.com/AdaGold/backbone-baseline/tree/scaffold/rolodex) | Project scaffold for the Rolodex project.
 This builds on the Application scaffold by adding classes and static content (HTML and CSS) specific to the Rolodex project. |

+> Used https://github.com/AdaGold/backbone-baseline/tree/scaffold/bare and copied everything over from the scaffold/bard branch